Frequently Asked Questions

 If your teen is homeschooled, you can absolutely apply credit.
 If your teen is in public school, we can work with your counselor to provide credit, but nothing official it established to date.

-If they don’t get credit then how will this course help them?
+If they can’t get credit, how can this course help them?

 This school is experiential; our pillars are built around doing and experiencing.
 What most of our students walk away with is a new and stronger sense of self confidence, a new understanding of team, community, collaboration and problem solving.
 This translates into strong leadership skills by having personally experienced, outside the classroom or work environment, what challenge and teamwork look like.
 These skills serve our students by allowing them to experience enhanced performance in job interviews, school interviews, collaborative work environments, outdoor recreation endeavors, test performance and many other daily endeavors.